 I have added the most used wood for you with tips on what kind of meat to use it.

 You have the option to use wood chips or wood chunks.
-Wood chips are better for shorter periods of smoking and wood chunks are better for longer smoke sessions since they are bigger and in that way last a little longer.
+Wood chips are better for shorter periods of smoking and wood chunks are better for longer smoke sessions and I use them on top of mycharcoal briquettes .
+Since they are bigger and in that way last a little longer.

 After that you can read the whole more technical aspect of the use of wood chips for smoking and what it actually does to your meat.